Ecological Survival and

 Of the five GHG solutions, SRM deserves our closest attention, for two reasons.
 First, it is the only short-term answer to the dire threat of runaway global warming.
 The method is controversial (see my discussion here), but there is simply no alternative for quickly slowing the polar meltdowns and preventing catastrophic methane and nitrous oxide releases in the Arctic.
 Second, SRM has been flagrantly misrepresented.
 Even respected climate scientists have erroneously portrayed it as a techno-fix: a technical method for solving global warming while emissions remain unchecked.
-This completely ignores SRM's rational application as a techno-shield: a stopgap measure to buy our species the time it needs to sharply curtail emissions and aggressively remove GHGs from the atmosphere.
+This completely ignores SRM's rational application as a techno-shield: a stopgap measure to arrest the growing energy imbalance and thus buy our species the time it needs to sharply curtail emissions and aggressively remove GHGs from the atmosphere.

 The second part of the rational response is to effectively address the various non-GHG impacts, albeit at a lower level of urgency than the GHG crisis.